chromoboto/Geometric-Photo-Gallery/README.md

 # Geometric-Photo-Gallery
 Website for displaying photos in architectural/geometric form using inverse kinematics.
 Utilizes my FABRIK-for-threejs-and-beyond repository.

-[This](https://youtu.be/wcK3oCYf-QU) is a walkthrough of the current site
+[This](https://youtu.be/wcK3oCYf-QU) is a walkthrough of the current site.

 Here are some stills from that video: